flipperdevices/flipperzero-firmware/README.md

 2. Customization: Users can adjust the interval between beacon broadcasts and modify the transmit power to suit their needs, optimizing for both visibility and battery life.
 3. Efficient Background Operation: The app is optimized to run in the background, ensuring that your FlipperZero can still be tracked with minimal battery usage and without stopping normal use.

-Usage
+## Usage Guide

+### Step 1: Installation
-- Installation: Use the released/precompiled FAP for you firmware or build using fbt/ufbt.
+- **Option A:** Use the released/precompiled firmware appropriate (FAP) for your device.
-- Obtaining SmartTag Data (Open Haystack): To generate a tag, download the generate_keys.py file and run it in terminal.
-Follow the prompts, at the end you should end up with a **Private Key**, **Public Key**, **Payload**, and **MAC Address**.
-The **Private Key** is required to obtain the location reports from Apple.
-The **MAC Address** is to be entered into the FlipperZero app, open the config menu and select register tag.
-A MAC Address entry dialog should appear, enter your MAC here.
-Next a payload dialog will appear, enter the **Payload** data directly into this field.
-Once doe click save.
-You should be all set to use OpenHaystack.
-From here follow the OpenHaystack Steps or the MaclessHaystack steps depending on your setup.
-- Obtaining SmartTag Data (Cloning Existing Tag): Cloning an existing tag is the far easier and safer method for using your Flipper on the FindMy network.
-This is also easier to track and works easily with android phones as well as apple devices.
-First pair an AirTag or Samsung SmartTag to your device.
-Next have the tag enter "lost" mode, this is typically done by keeping the tag away from the device that initially registered it for ~15min.
-After some time has passed download and install the free **nrfConnect** app from the Apple Appstore or Google Play Store.
-Open the app and click on filters, then exclude everything except for the brand of tag you are cloning (Apple/Samsung).
-It may help to lower the RSSI to the lowest setting (-40 dBm).
-Finally click scan and wait until you see your smarttag, it should appear as a "FindMy" device.
-Click **Raw** or **View Raw** and copy or screenshot this data.
-This is your **payload**.
-Also take note of your tags **MAC Address**.
-Once you have this data immediently remove the battery from your tracker so that the keys/mac don't rotate/change.
-Now just enter the **payload** and **MAC Address** you obtained from nrfConnect into the FlipperZero app your youre set!
+- **Option B:** Build the firmware yourself using `fbt/ufbt`.

+### Step 2: Obtaining SmartTag Data

+#### Option A: Open Haystack Method
+1. **Generate a Tag:** Download the `generate_keys.py` file and execute it in your terminal.
+2. **Follow Prompts:** During execution, you'll be prompted for inputs.
+By the end, you'll obtain a **Private Key**, **Public Key**, **Payload**, and **MAC Address**.
+   - **Private Key** is necessary to receive location reports from Apple.
+   - **MAC Address** should be registered in the FlipperZero app:
+     1. Open the app and navigate to the config menu.
+     2. Choose "register tag" and enter the MAC Address when prompted.
+     3. A payload dialog will appear next.
+Enter your **Payload** here.
+     4. Click save.
+3. **Configuration Completion:** With this setup, your device is ready for Open Haystack.
+Proceed with the specific steps for Open Haystack or MaclessHaystack based on your setup.

+#### Option B: Cloning Existing Tag
+1. **Pair a Tag:** First, pair an AirTag or Samsung SmartTag with your device.
+2. **Enter 'Lost' Mode:** Keep the tag away from the device it's registered to for approximately 15 minutes.
+3. **Download nrfConnect:** Install nrfConnect from the Apple App Store or Google Play Store.
+4. **Filter and Scan:**
+   - Open the app, click on filters, and exclude all except for the brand of your tag (Apple/Samsung).
+   - Adjust the RSSI to the lowest setting (-40 dBm).
+   - Initiate a scan.
+Wait for your SmartTag to appear as a "FindMy" device.
+5. **Capture Data:** Click **Raw** or **View Raw** to capture your **payload** and note your tag's **MAC Address**.
+Immediately remove the tag's battery to prevent key/MAC rotation.
+6. **Enter Data in FlipperZero App:** Input the captured **payload** and **MAC Address** into the FlipperZero app.

+### Step 3: Configuration
-- Configuration: Upon launching the app, you'll be able to select whether to clone an AirTag or SmartTag, generate a new OpenHaystack key pair, and adjust the broadcast settings.
+- Upon launching the app, choose whether to clone an AirTag or SmartTag, generate a new Open Haystack key pair, or adjust broadcast settings.

+### Step 4: Tracking
-- Tracking: Once configured, your FlipperZero can be tracked using the respective platform's tracking service (FindMy app for Apple devices, SmartThings for Samsung, and respective web browsers).
+- Once the app is configured, your FlipperZero can be tracked using the relevant platform's tracking service (FindMy app for Apple devices, SmartThings for Samsung devices, and respective web browsers).

 Customization